9 holiday marketing ideas to drive sales this season

-Here’s how to get started: Find a company that sells to the same audience as you, but a different product.
+Here’s how to get started: Find a company that sells to the same audience as you, but sells a different product.
 Offer their customers a special discount and have them offer yours a discount.

 Check out this example of holiday marketing cross-promo between Starbucks and Uber Eats.
 I’m guessing they sold a lot of coffee and deliveries from these emails.

 Cross-promotions can be as simple as a discount for anyone using a particular code.
-Or, you can pair it with the bingo holiday marketing idea (add products from both companies to the bingo card).
+Or, you can pair it with the bingo holiday marketing campaign (add products from both companies to the bingo card).